 What is IV Sedation?

-Commonly known as “twilight anesthesia,” IV sedation depresses your level of consciousness to the point of total relaxation while still allowing your to respond to verbal commands.
+Commonly known as “twilight anesthesia,” IV sedation depresses your level of consciousness to the point of total relaxation while still allowing you to respond to verbal commands.
 The medication is delivered directly into your bloodstream through a line inserted into your vein.
 Typically, this type of sedation causes partial or full memory loss, leaving you less likely to remember the procedure.

 A Safe Sedation Option

 Delivering sedation through an IV is a very safe method for encouraging relaxation during oral surgery.
 The goal of IV sedation is to administer as little medication as possible while still providing maximum comfort.
-Since you are connected to the supply of medication throughout the procedure, Dr. Emery or Dr. Wooten will be able to monitor your levels and maintain a consistent level of sedation.
+Since you are connected to the supply of medication throughout the procedure, Dr. Emery or Dr. Manuel will be able to monitor your levels and maintain a consistent level of sedation.
 At any time, he can supply the antidote to reverse the effects of the medication and return you to consciousness.

 Preparing for Sedation